flipkart-incubator/ultra-docs/docs/integrate.md

 In this section, you learn how to fetch user details securely from Flipkart’s domain.
 A user can gain entry into your application only after allowing permissions to share their information (such as name, email, phone number etc.).
 This step guides you about the generation of grant token, fetching user’s information and login the user into your application.

 ### Generate grant token
-You might have come across the terms which are very common in the technical world of authorization (OAuth) world such as `Granted Scopes` and `Grant tokens`.
+You might have come across the terms which are very common in the technical world of authorization (OAuth) such as `Granted Scopes` and `Grant tokens`.
 To know more, [read this](https://alexbilbie.com/guide-to-oauth-2-grants/).

 Before fetching any data of the user, call the [`getToken()`](clients.md#permissions-module) method and supply the list of parameters that includes the list of user resources you want to gather i.e. user’s name, email, phone number etc. After you call this method, it renders an `Allow/Deny permissions` prompt to the user as shown below:
 ![Permission prompt](img/permissions.png)<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;